wavesplatform/waves-lessons/EN/How Waves Works/g. Waves Infrastructure Products And Tools/lesson.md

 -  **<ins>Get detailed information about [nodes](https://new.wavesexplorer.com/nodes)</ins>**:
   ![](./images/wavesexp_nodes.png)<br>

-Try browsing blockchain data with the Waves Explorer!<br>
+Try browsing blockchain data with Waves Explorer!<br>

 ### Signer ###

 Signer is a tool that grants integration of payments with WAVES in any other service.<br>
 The best way to describe how Signer works is to do it with an example.<br>
 <br>
-Let's imagine that we manage a online pizza delivery.<br>
+Let's imagine that we manage an online pizza delivery.<br>
 We don't want to accept any payments except with the WAVES cryptocurrency.<br>
-In case we want to receive WAVES to our cryptowallet, we have 2 options:
+In case we want to receive WAVES to our crypto wallet, we have 2 options:

 - Write down the requisites of our wallet and ask a client to transfer tokens there:<br>
     ![](./images/signer_no.png)<br>
-- Integrate payment service that would allow clients to pay with a few clicks:<br>
+- Integrate a payment service that would allow clients to pay with a few clicks:<br>
     ![](./images/signer_yes.png)<br>

 As we may have guessed, the first option is an outdated method.<br>